ameshkov/sniproxy/README.md

       --tls-address=          IP address the SNI proxy server will be listening for TLS connections. (default: 0.0.0.0) --tls-port=             Port the SNI proxy server will be listening for TLS connections. (default: 443) --bandwidth-rate=       Bytes per second the connections speed will be limited to.
 If not set, there is no limit. (default: 0)
+      --bandwidth-rule=       Allows to define connection speed in bytes/sec for domains that match the wildcard.
+Example: example.*:1024.
+Can be specified multiple times.
       --forward-proxy=        Address of a SOCKS/HTTP/HTTPS proxy that the connections will be forwarded to according to forward-rule.
       --forward-rule=         Wildcard that defines what connections will be forwarded to forward-proxy.
 Can be specified multiple times.
 If no rules are specified, all connections will be forwarded to the proxy.